 Selected for New York’s United Solo Festival 2020

-Following the long, cathartic, personal and creative journey that was Beyond Dreams of Aberystwyth (about my father), I always thought (perhaps crassly) that there was likely to be a show from my life and relationship with my mother.
+Following the long, cathartic, personal and creative journey that was Beyond Dreams of Aberystwyth (about my father), I always thought, perhaps crassly, that there was likely to be a show from my life and relationship with my mother.
 The last 16 years of my life were richly coloured by the aging process of both my parents, my mother’s being dominated by her dementia.
 I struggled to watch them change, to fail, to require me to step up (or not) to the challenge of changing roles and become ‘grown-up’ at last.
 To put to bed (or not) some of my resentments of their imperfect parenting as spawned in adolescence.
-My relationship with my mother (perhaps inevitably) was always the more loaded.
+My relationship with my mother, perhaps inevitably, was always the more loaded.

 When my mother died in January 2015, despite the imperfections of our relationship and the fact she’d had dementia for over 10 years, I never felt more lonely.
 I gradually turned my attention to this possible project as a way of processing it all – picking up old poems, fragments of writing, memories, photos – and her legacy to me as embodied in her love for literature, culture and books.

-I Don’t Know What I’m Supposed To Be Doing has been one of the most satisfying creative and personal processes I’ve ever embarked on.
+I Don’t Know What I’m Supposed To Be Doing has been and continues to be one of the most satisfying creative and personal processes I’ve embarked on.
 I learnt so much from doing Aberystwyth.
 As well as developing more confidence and understanding of the creative processes involved in making theatre out of life, I feel I am growing in understanding of the potential cathartic nature of theatre – as true medicine for the audience and practitioner alike.
 I am taking this into my teaching – running workshops and classes in creative and life-writing and making drama from life.
 I feel this is something my Mum would be proud of.

 ‘Completely absorbing, entertaining and poignant.’